 Biotechnology is one of those ‘never-ceases-to-amuse-me’ kind of subjects that despite having heavy funding and research has lots of grey areas.
 It’s a bit like a universe within us.
-And literally too, just like the stars and the cosmos, genes might help us find our origins.
+And just like the stars and the cosmos, genes might help us find our origins.
 It has come a long way from Darwin to finding the human genome sequence.
 The research is exhilarating and scary at the same time.

 Table of Contents

 Advancements & Breakthroughs in Biotech

 Below are some of the discoveries in biotechnology:

 Scientists from Brigham & Women’s Hospital, Harvard Medical School, and New York Blood Center have been working towards integrating whole-genome sequencing data into clinical medicine.
 They hope to develop an algorithm that can determine differences in individuals’ blood types with more than 99 percent accuracy.
 This project aims to modernize therapy by identifying rare blood donors and at-risk recipients before blood transfusions.